akileshbadrinaaraayanan/A3C_grid_world/README.md

 For train time, the below files are used:

-grid_env_r1.py contains the implementation A3C algorithm.
+grid_env_r1.py contains the implementation of A3C algorithm.

 environment_a3c_r1.py is the code for 2D environment.